drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Docking of the Dioxobenzothiazole Molecule

-Docking analyses confirm that there are undesirable steric and polar repulsions between the nitrogen atom of the thiazole, the methyl group and the carbonyl of the hinge, a characteristic present in all analogs synthesized.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/docking-dioxobenzothiazole-molecule-94f937b4'><i class='fa fa-play' aria-hidden='true'></i></button>Docking analyses confirm that there are undesirable steric and polar repulsions between the nitrogen atom of the thiazole, the methyl group and the carbonyl of the hinge, a characteristic present in all analogs synthesized.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer